Week of 1/25/26: Guided By Grace

 1 | Theme Reflection - “Guided by Grace”

-Grace is not only pardon - it is direction.
+Grace is not only pardon - it gives us direction.

-It doesn’t merely forgive where we’ve been; it leads us where the Lord takes us.
+God doesn’t merely forgive where we’ve been; by His grace, He leads us to where He is bringing us.

 In Genesis 28–36, Jacob’s story winds through dreams, detours and divine wrestlings.
 Every twist reveals that God’s grace does not abandon those still being formed.